orgua/OneWireHub/README.md

 - provide documentation, numerous examples, easy interface for hub and sensors

 ### Recent development (latest at the top):
-- fully support for ds2450 and ds2503/5/6, also fix ds2890
+- fully support for ds2450 and ds2503/5/6, also fix ds2890 and ds2502
-- overdrive! must be enabled in config file
+- overdrive-support! must be enabled in config file
 - rework send() and recv(), much more efficient -> atmega328@16MHz is suited for overdrive!
 AND code is more compact (ds2433.cpp shrinks from 176 to 90 LOC)
 - rework Error-Handling-System (reduced a lot of overhead)
 - no return value for hub.searchIDTree() or item.duty() needed anymore